open-mmlab/mmpose/demo/docs/2d_human_pose_demo.md

 2. You can turn on the `[--use-multi-frames]` option to use multi frames for inference in the pose estimation stage.

 3. If the `[--online]` option is set to **True**, future frame information can **not** be used when using multi frames for inference in the pose estimation stage.

-4. You can turn on the `[--save-memory]` option to save memory when using multi frames for inference.

 Examples: